-Many part-time jobs are available for students who do not qualify for the College Work-Study Program.
+Many part-time jobs are available for students who do not qualify for the Federal Work-Study Program.
 A comprehensive list of off-campus employment opportunities is maintained by the Center for Career Services, East Campus.

 Wives or husbands of students may consult the center for information.
-Those who are interested in full-time jobs on the campus should contact the University Personnel Office, 209 Dodge.
+Those who are interested in full-time jobs on the campus should contact the University Employment Services, 209 Dodge.
 Most of these jobs are clerical or secretarial in nature, usually requiring some typing and in some instances stenography as well.
-Regular full-time University employees are eligible for a limited number of points of tuition exemption providing they meet the stated requirements of the Supporting Staff Plan (a copy of which can be obtained from the University Personnel Office, 313 Dodge), as well as the admission requirements of the school or division in which they wish to enroll.
-Tuition-exempt courses are taken primarily in evening classes in the School of General Studies.
+Regular full-time University employees are eligible for a limited number of points of tuition exemption providing they meet the stated requirements of the Supporting Staff Plan (a copy of which can be obtained from the University Benefits Administration, 313 Dodge), as well as the admission requirements of the school or division in which they wish to enroll.
+Tuition-exempt courses are taken primarily in evening classes in the School of General Studies and through the Division of Special Programs.

-A list of opportunities in architectural offices for summer employment and full-time employment for graduates is maintained in the dean's office.
+A list of opportunities in architectural offices for summer employment and full-time employment for graduates is maintained in the Dean's Office.